Blackwellrbrt167/Honeypot-Lab-Project/02_SIEM_Alerts.md

-# SIEm Rules + screenshots will be placed here
+# SIEM Rules + screenshots will be placed here